cartersocha/derek-vibe/IMPLEMENTATION_PLAN.md

 > **Note (2025-10-20, late night):** Refactored attendee chip rendering into a shared `SessionParticipantPills` component for consistent ordering and focus states across pages, and streamlined the dashboard's recent sessions by removing the note preview block.

+> **Note (2025-10-21, evening):** Landed campaign create/edit form refinements: editable created dates, a consistent two-by-two grid of date and entity selectors, and multi-selects that persist linked groups, sessions, and characters through Supabase.
+Added the `campaign_characters` migration with backfill to keep historic associations intact.

 <!-- markdownlint-disable MD022 MD031 MD032 MD034 MD040 -->

 ## Recent Enhancements (2025-10-18)